c0debreaker/newsreader/README.md

-An Android app to pull daily atom-based newsfeed.
+An Android Web application to pull daily atom-based newsfeed.

 Built using: